licentiapoetica/kvm-gpu-passthrough-debian12/README.md

 ## Resources and verifying your hardware

-For the most part you should consult https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF even if you are not on Debian.
+For the most part you should consult https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF even if you are not on Arch.
+It is a very detailed and useful document that can help!

 Now for the Debian specific stuff...